-You will find that Tokyo’s gay scene is a unique, iconic, and an almost futuristic vibe.
-Of course, you also get to same the delicious cuisine and the streamlined lifestyle prevalent among Japanese citizens.
+You will find that Tokyo’s gay scene is a unique, iconic, and an almost futuristic vibe, although the bars are known for being extremely small.
+Of course, you also get to sample the delicious cuisine and inspect the different cultural lifestyle prevalent among Japanese citizens.

 Imagine a relaxing afternoon sipping tea in a zen garden and Japanese robot cabarets!
 If you’ve been looking for something different and can handle the sudden change of pace, Tokyo is a holiday destination worth considering.

-Sydney is another great destination option for a gay holiday, if only because of its people.
+Sydney is another great destination option for a gay holiday, with a friendly crowd, great weather and Mardi Gras!
 You will find that Australians are generally friendly and laid-back people.
 You can spend your mornings on a quest to find the perfect spot in the Sydney harbour, visiting art galleries and avant-gardist coffee shops.

 Palm Springs, Florida